jfiume/TheDatingGame-TestingRepo/docs/sample-state.md

     1: {
       author_id: 1,
       message_origination_time: 1502067019040,
       message_content: "Hey, Sara!
-Where do you work that you'd rather show up naked?!" + :stuck_out_tongue_winking_eye:
+Where do you work that you'd rather show up naked?!"
     }
   }